 The criteria and procedure for the recruitment of vendors is unclear, but for the fund disbursement, the Federal Government, through the office of the Vice President remits money directly into the accounts of food vendors.
 Reports indicate that the pupils are fed at a cost of 0.19 dollars per child per day, for 9,300,892 million pupils in 49,837 public primary schools in 26 states across Nigeria.
 Over $183 million has been invested so far.
 The monitoring and evaluation mechanism for the program includes the appointment of desk officers in every local government area.
 The desk officers also monitor the kitchens where the meals are prepared in designated areas/ clusters.
 The two states’ ministries of education are not significantly involved in program design, implementation and monitoring of the program.

-S4C is now working in collaboration with a data mining firm to transcribe, sort, filter and codify data, using statistical packages such as SPSS datasets for entering, sorting and comparison of data, or sets of data, to ensure accuracy and precision.
+S4C is now working in collaboration with a data-mining firm to transcribe, sort, filter and codify data, using statistical packages such as SPSS datasets for entering, sorting and comparison of data, or sets of data, to ensure accuracy and precision.
 Through the desk study, the pilot and main surveys conducted under this project, S4C aims to generate accurate evidence of program performance and impact on target groups.
-Accurate data is not only critical to improve the implementation of the school feeding program, but also, through these interventions, better informed pupils, parents, schools, vendors, communities have gained greater awareness and capacity to report gaps noticed and advocate for future improvements.
+Accurate data is not only critical to improving the implementation of the school feeding program but also, through these interventions, better-informed pupils, parents, schools, vendors, communities have gained greater awareness and capacity to report gaps noticed and advocate for future improvements.